Skip to content

 Method Constraint Compliance FID↓ Perceptual Quality Inference Speed

-COLLAGE Baseline Baseline Slow (diffusion)
+COLLAGE Baseline - Baseline Slow (Diffusion)

-Sketch2Colab SOTA Lowest Highest Fast (rectified flow)
+Ours SOTA Lowest Highest Fast (Rectified Flow)

 Ablation Study

-Configuration Constraint Compliance Note
+Configuration Constraint Compliance Description

-Full model Best Complete pipeline
+Full model Optimal Complete solution

 Key Findings